Diary of a Leader: Why Purpose and Process Need Each Other

 My personal purpose has always been to empower others to rise to their highest potential.

-And as SOLVED Collective, our mission echoes that:
+And at SOLVED Collective, our mission echoes that:

-to support leaders, teams and organizations in reaching their operational potential.
+to support leaders and organizations in reaching their operational potential.
+Learn more about SOLVED.

 This wasn’t just an operational conversation.